People often ask “What is the difference between piano and keyboard?”

 As you would expect from piano lessons, Musiah teaches students how to read the notes properly in each hand, and through the use of backing tracks (a feature normally associated with keyboard lessons) and performance challenges, students are encouraged to learn to play piano pieces to a high standard.

-If you would like to learn how to play the piano, simply take our Online Piano Lessons 14 Day Free Trial.
+And if you would like to learn how to play the piano (or keyboard), simply take our Online Piano Lessons 14 Day Free Trial.